alexis51151/weak_queue/README.md

 ### Apple Silicon
 On Apple Silicon, linking against the `atomics` library leads to an error.
-If you are compiling the code for an Apple Silicon CPU, you should remove the linkage to `atomics` in the CMakeLists to successfully compile
+If you are compiling the code for an Apple Silicon CPU, you should remove the linkage to `atomics` in the Makefile to successfully compile.

 <!-- USAGE EXAMPLES -->
 ## Testing